 - Third parties in connection with restructuring or reorganisation of our operations, for example if we merge with another business.
 In such event, we will take steps to ensure your privacy rights will be protected by the third party

 Owing to matters such as financial or technical considerations, the information you provide to us may be transferred to countries outside the European Economic Area (EEA), which are not subject to the same data protection regulations as apply in the UK.
 This might be if you are using the App from an internet location outside the EEA, or specifically for the purpose of fulfilling your order, the processing of your payment details and/or the provision of support services.
-Currently, the two third-party suppliers we use for this purpose are Apple Incorporated (www.apple.com) and Stripe (www.stripe.com).
+Currently, the only third-party supplier we use for this purpose is Apple Incorporated (www.apple.com).

 Where such data transfer is for a purpose other than when you are using the App from an internet location outside the EEA, we meet our obligations under GDPR by ensuring that the information has equivalent protection as if it were being held within the EEA.
 We do this by ensuring that any third parties processing your information outside the EEA either benefits from an adequacy determination for GDPR purposes and/or, where appropriate, we have entered into a data processing agreement with each such third party which contains model EU clauses.